Frequently Asked Questions (FAQs)

 What has changed about the CIP?

-How were projects selected for the Community Investment Plan?
+How were projects selected for the Capital Investment Plan?

 What is the potential overall economic impact of the CIP?